Research permits

 Onshore surveys

-For research related to hydrocarbon onshore in the Faroe Islands, the scientific project leader must acquire permission from Jarðfeingi.
+For research related to hydrocarbon onshore in the Faroe Islands, the scientific project leader must acquire permission from Faroese Geological Survey.

-When carrying outfield work where samples will be taken it is necessary to acquire permit from the landowners.
-Jarðfeingi is able to assist with logistics of this kind.
+When carrying out field work where samples will be taken it is necessary to acquire permit from the landowners.
+Faroese Geological Survey is able to assist with logistics of this kind.

-For research based on archive sampling researchers can apply for permission to use samples from cores and other material in the Jarðfeingi archive.
-A special application form from Jarðfeingi has to be filled out.
+For research based on archive sampling researchers can apply for permission to use samples from cores and other material in the archive of Faroese Geological survey.

 Offshore surveys

-For offshore surveys with relation to hydrocarbon in the Faroese territory (domestic or international),the scientific project leader must acquire permission for the cruise from Jarðfeingi.
+For offshore surveys with relation to hydrocarbon in the Faroese territory (domestic or international),the scientific project leader must acquire permission for the cruise from Faroese Geological Survey.

 Faroe Islands National Museum is responsible for all archeological research projects in the Faroe Islands.
 Foreign researchers who want to conduct archeological research in the Faroe Islands must contact the National Museum.